Written by Yidan Gao, edited by Edward Chen and LisaMichelle Pecaro

 Or, listen to the episode by clicking below:

 There are several known strains of SARS-CoV-2 that have caught public attention and are circulating globally.
+In chronological order, these strains are:

 The above figure was created by Yidan Gao.